jgeumlek/WiimoteGlue/README.md

 * Add in rumble support.
 * Allow buttons to be mapped to axes, and vice versa.
 * Improve the control mapping files to be less cumbersome.
-* Add a virtual keyboard/mouse for extra possibilities for remapping, like using a wiimote for media player controls.
 * Way off: add in a GUI or interface for controlling the driver outside of the the driver's STDIN.
 System tray icon?
-* Support for other extensions like the guitar or drum controllers.
 * A means of calibrating the axes?
 * A means to reallocate Wii devices to the virtual gamepads.
 * Clean up the command line STDIN interface.
+* A reasonable way to let separate controllers have separate control mappings while not making extra work when the same mapping is wanted on all.
+* Clean and document the code in general.
+* A way to store device aliases based on their unique bluetooth adresses.

 ##Known Issues

+* Keyboard/mouse emulation is in early stages.
+Notably the virtual mouse is picked up by evdev in "relative" mode, when it should be in "absolute" mode.
-* Though each controller can be in a different mode depending on its extension, there is just one mapping for each mode. (e.g. Player 1 with just a wiimote and player 2 with wiimote/nunchuk will have different control mappings.
-If Player 1 inserts a nunchuk, they will share the wiimote/nunchuk control mapping.)
-This is mainly an issue when players are using differently shaped classic controllers.
+* Though each controller can be in a different mode depending on its extension, there is just one mapping for each mode.
 * Sometimes extensions aren't detected, especially when already inserted when a wiimote connects.
 Unplugging them and re-inserting generally fixes this.
 * Though the Wii U Pro supports changing the button mappings and axis mappings, it does not allow inverting the axes.
 * Number of virtual gamepads is hard-coded to 4.